Navigation Child and Adolescent Psychiatry

 Our mission is to provide the most up-to-date, evidence-based clinical care to children and adolescents who are suffering from psychiatric illness.
 Through an understanding of the multiple biological, psychological and social factors related to a child's problems, we deliver comprehensive psychiatric evaluations and innovative treatment plans to help alleviate their symptoms.

-We offer pharmacologic evaluation and ongoing medication management, as well as individual therapy, based on the needs of our patients and their families.
+We offer pharmacologic evaluation and ongoing medication management, as well as time-limited individual therapy, based on the needs of our patients and their families.
 We are also dedicated to developing additional therapeutic services for patients and families, including group therapy and parent management training.
 We strive to work in collaboration with families to best understand the problems they face and to utilize their inherent strengths to improve their lives.

-Led by Dr. Judith Crowell, these services provide assistance with the evaluation and management of psychological conditions and psychiatric disorders occurring in medically ill children throughout the hospital.
+Our consultation services provide high-quality, thorough and timely psychiatric consultations to pediatric patients throughout Stony Brook Children's Hospital.
+These services provide assistance with the evaluation and management of psychological conditions and psychiatric disorders occurring in medically ill children throughout the hospital.
 These include complex medical/psychiatric diagnoses, stress reactions to medical conditions, self-injurious behaviors or suicidal attempts and ideation, acute decompensation from prior psychiatric or psychological status, procedural anxiety, depression and chronic pain.

 In addition, the school program provides in-depth evaluations in the outpatient clinic through the BOCES system.
 These assessments, which are sometimes needed for legal matters, typically provide second opinions for school districts that seek detailed reports to help the child obtain appropriate school services.
-And as always, these evaluations and assessments help educate parents, guardians and the child on the presence, nature and treatment of their condition.

 Our Team